zeeshan5422/kotlin-mvp-dagger2/README.md

 Kotlin’s popularity is growing day by day.
 Many  libraries, documents and other resources have already published with Kotlin.
 We may check the list with a simple search of ’awesome Kotlin’.

 So, this application will cover two design patterns: MVP and Dependency Injection.
 You may heard typicode, was used as server.
-It will be abstracted by using Retrofit and RxJava2 will be used to make requests it as observables which is another hot topic for mobile development.
+It will be abstracted by using Retrofit and RxJava2 will be used to make requests it as observables which is another hot topic for mobile development. also I include Room library integretion in this project please note I only add dummy object in Application, Activity, Fragment and Presenter level. you can use where you want.
+I just add for understanding purpose.
+If you have any other query please let me know.

 If you would like to read details: https://medium.com/@ogulcan/kotlin-mvp-dagger-2-retrofit-sample-android-application-e6fe3af7acd